Step 3: The Cancer Diet

 Should weak cancer patients eat meat, fish, etc.?

-Many times I have worked with cancer patients who thought they should not eat meat, fish, etc. Whether a person can eat these things depends on one key issue: Are they using Kelley Enzymes or Proteolytic Enzymes?
-If they are talking these enzymes, as part of their cancer treatment, then they should not eat meat, fish, etc. If they are not taking these enzymes, they can eat all the meat and fish they want to.
+Whether a person can eat these things depends on one key issue: Are they using Kelley Enzymes or Proteolytic Enzymes?
+If they are taking these enzymes as part of their cancer treatment then they should not eat meat, fish, etc. If they are not taking these enzymes, they can eat all the meat and fish they want to.
 The only reason for not eating meat is because the enzymes in the pancreas will be used up when a person eats meat.
 But if a person is not depending on these enzymes in their cancer treatment, there is no reason not to eat meat and fish especially if the patient is weak.